mtsnel006/Digital-Content-creation/README.md

 37. Collaborative tools for working with other people from [Google](https://journaliststudio.google.com/pinpoint/collections)
 38. Some Aljeezera inspiration from [here](https://twitter.com/i/status/1453021097952112642)
 39. Such a beautiful animated map with mini graphs and dynamic tables for global [covid-19](https://github.com/stevenliuyi/covid19)
+40. Using data wrapper in tjhe use [newsrooms](https://blog.datawrapper.de/data-vis-dispatch-november-16-2021/)